Artist Credit: Kenta Miyakawa

 About the Competition

-The American Society of Architectural Illustrators invites professional and student illustrators from around the globe to take part in its annual Architecture in Perspective (AIP) Competition.
-An international juried competition that recognizes the world’s best architectural illustrations.
-Submitted artworks may be created in any 2D medium including drawings, paintings, renderings, and digital imagery.
+ASAI invites its members—professional and student illustrators from around the globe—to take part in its annual Architecture in Perspective (AIP) Competition—an annual juried competition that recognizes the world’s best architectural illustrations.
+Submitted artworks may be created in any 2D medium and may include drawings, paintings, sketches, renderings, and digital imagery.

-The Competition’s top award — the Hugh Ferriss Memorial Prize — is considered one of the highest professional honors in architectural illustration.
+The Competition’s top award—the Hugh Ferriss Memorial Prize—is considered to be one of the highest professional honors in architectural illustration.

 Selected artists will be announced on the website and awards will be presented during the Conference.
 All award-winning entries and honorable mentions will be published online and in a commemorative AIP Catalog.

-Each year, to challenge our members to explore the evolution and adaptation of the profession and the art form, we designate a Special Theme.
+Each year, to challenge our members to explore the evolution of the profession and the art form, we designate a Special Theme.
 The theme this year is:

 Eligibility